 Crooked Falls is a spectacular waterfall that tumbles over several rocks and has stunning views looking directly at the waterfall and at its side.
 Located in the Upper Squamish Valley just off of the Sigurd Trail, the hike to the waterfall also has several scenic viewpoints looking down towards the Squamish River and across the valley.

-From Ashlu Road, follow the Sigurd Trail up the rocky route as it climbs quickly at the beginning.
-The climb is short as the trail curves left and begins to level, still climbing at a gentle pace.
-When the old logging road curves to the left, look for a yellow Sigurd Trail sign and go straight, following the route as it continues along a relatively flat section.
+From the trailhead on Ashlu Road, follow the Sigurd Trail up the rocky route as it climbs quickly at the beginning.
+The steep climb up the rocky trail is short as the route veers to the left and follows an old logging road.
+As the logging road levels out, look for a dirt pathway marked with the Sigurd Trail sign and follow this trail to the left as it continues along a fairly flat, narrower trail.